dadukhankevin/Zor/README.md

     snn.reinforce(errors)
 ```

-In the example file I've gotten up to 83% validation accuracy on 1000 unseen samples after training on just 10 examples in 0.2 seconds.
-Again, this is all without any normal backpropagation, and is much better than any SNN I've ever seen.
+Zor now beats MLPs on Fashion-MNIST autoencoders in low-data regimes while being 30x faster.
+This is all without backpropagation, using momentum-based analog-spike learning.

 ## Roadmap
 Zor is the result of many, many, sleepless nights pulling my hair out over how stupid backpropagation is vs how simple I felt like spike-based learning should be, and there's still a ways to go, so here's a roadmap: